chef/chef-web-docs/content/saas/sso.md

     weight = 40
 +++

 Single sign-on (SSO) is an authentication method that enables you to securely authenticate and use all services with just one set of credentials.
 The steps are as follows:

 1. Login to automate.
 Once done, open the [https://your_automate_url/sso](https://your_automate_url/sso) URL in a new tab.

-1. The above URL will redirect you to the SAML setup page where you(admin) can set up the Single sign-on configuration using the UI provided.
+1. The above URL will redirect you to the SAML setup page, where you(the admin) can set up the Single sign-on configuration using the UI provided.

-1. The Chef SaaS SSO feature supports only SAML-based IDP authentication as of now and will support IDPs according to the [Automate Documentation](https://docs.chef.io/automate/saml/).
+1. The Chef SaaS SSO feature currently supports only SAML-based IDP authentication and will support IDPs according to the [Automate Documentation](https://docs.chef.io/automate/saml/).

 ## IDP Configuration

-Chef SaaS SSO feature supports major SAML authentication as per the current supported IDP of Automate.
+Chef SaaS SSO feature supports primary SAML authentication as per the current supported IDP of Automate.
 Following are the sample steps to configure the IDPs based on the tried test use cases:

 * [OKTA IDP configuration for SSO](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2720694589/OKTA+IDP+configuration+for+SSO)